sonoro1234/Lua2SC/README.md

 plus some custom modules: osclua, pmidi, random.

-------Linux and Mac OS-----------
+------Building-----------

-First you should build lua 5.1 or 5.2 build lualanes build wxlua as a module (most difficult part) build luasocket
+1 - Need to have lua 5.1 or 5.2 or luajit with lualanes wxlua luasocket or build lua 5.1 or 5.2 build lualanes build wxlua as a module (most difficult part) build luasocket

-Then build this repo:
+2 - Then build this repo:

-with CMake you need to provide:
+you need to provide in build/toolchain.cmake:

-PORTMIDI_DIR with path to portmidi
-OSCPACK_DIR with path to oscpack (1_1_0 or greater) LUA_INCLUDE_DIR with the lua source include directory LUA_LIBRARY with the path to lua.dll
+LUA_INCLUDE_DIR with the lua source include directory LUA_LIBRARY with the path to luaXX.dll (luaXX.so)

-------Windows--------

-windows users can try the already build binary folder luabin
+from build directory run:
+init_cmake.bat (or copy to init_cmake.sh)
+make install

+you will get Lua2SC directory inside build. this directory can be copied anywhere.

 --------------To first try---------------------

-run lua lua2sc.lua
+run: lua lua2sc.lua

 1- set Debug/settings
 2- Supercollider/BootSC (wait until booted)